|Jean LeLoup & Bob Ponterio

 Add some more bulleted information:

-Add a graphic such as clip art by following the directions on the slide.
+Add a graphic such as clip art (online pictures, your own images) by following the directions on the slide.

 Add a final slide with a catchy title such as "the end".